brayandm/deep-learning-in-applications-homeworks/day15_rlhf_final_test/brayand-final-test.md

 #### Value Function

-The value function, often denoted as $ V(s) $, measures the expected cumulative reward an agent can achieve starting from a specific state $ s $ and following a particular policy $ \pi $.
-The policy $ \pi $ is a strategy that the agent employs, which dictates the actions to take in different states.
+The value function, often denoted as$V(s)$, measures the expected cumulative reward an agent can achieve starting from a specific state$s$and following a particular policy$\pi$.
+The policy$\pi$is a strategy that the agent employs, which dictates the actions to take in different states.
 The value function thus answers the question, "What is the long-term reward that the agent can expect by being in a certain state and following a specific policy?"

 Mathematically, it's defined as:
-$ V^\pi(s) = \mathbb{E}[R_t | s_t = s, \pi] $
+$V^\pi(s) = \mathbb{E}[R_t | s_t = s, \pi]$
-where $ R_t $ is the total reward starting from time $ t $, conditioned on the state being $ s $ and following policy $ \pi $.
-The expectation $ \mathbb{E} $ accounts for the probabilistic nature of the state transitions and the rewards.
+where$R_t$is the total reward starting from time$t$, conditioned on the state being$s$and following policy$\pi$.
+The expectation$\mathbb{E}$accounts for the probabilistic nature of the state transitions and the rewards.

 #### Q-Function (Action-Value Function)

 The Q-function, or action-value function, extends the value function by incorporating actions.
-Denoted as $ Q(s, a) $, it measures the expected cumulative reward starting from state $ s $, taking an action $ a $, and thereafter following policy $ \pi $.
+Denoted as$Q(s, a)$, it measures the expected cumulative reward starting from state$s$, taking an action$a$, and thereafter following policy$\pi$.
 It effectively evaluates the usefulness of taking a particular action in a given state.

 The Q-function is formally defined as:
-$ Q^\pi(s, a) = \mathbb{E}[R_t | s_t = s, a_t = a, \pi] $
+$Q^\pi(s, a) = \mathbb{E}[R_t | s_t = s, a_t = a, \pi]$
 This function gives insight into which actions are better in a particular state by providing a value associated with each action, thus guiding the decision-making process.

 ### 4. Q-learning, approximate Q-learning.
 DQN, bells and whistles (Experience replay, Double DQN, autocorrelation problem)

 #### Q-learning

-Q-learning is a model-free reinforcement learning algorithm that seeks to learn the optimal action-value function, $Q^\*(s, a) $, which provides the best action in every state.
+Q-learning is a model-free reinforcement learning algorithm that seeks to learn the optimal action-value function,$Q^\*(s, a)$, which provides the best action in every state.
 The core idea is to estimate the Q-values based on the Bellman equation iteratively.
 The Q-values are updated as follows:

-$ Q(s, a) \leftarrow Q(s, a) + \alpha \left[r + \gamma \max_{a'} Q(s', a') - Q(s, a)\right] $
+$Q(s, a) \leftarrow Q(s, a) + \alpha \left[r + \gamma \max_{a'} Q(s', a') - Q(s, a)\right]$
-where $ s $ is the current state, $ a $ is the action taken, $ r $ is the reward received, $ s' $ is the new state, $ \alpha $ is the learning rate, and $ \gamma $ is the discount factor.
-The term $ \max\_{a'} Q(s', a') $ represents the highest Q-value achievable from the next state $ s' $, providing a lookahead that guides the updates.
+where$s$is the current state,$a$is the action taken,$r$is the reward received,$s'$is the new state,$\alpha$is the learning rate, and$\gamma$is the discount factor.
+The term$\max\_{a'} Q(s', a')$represents the highest Q-value achievable from the next state$s'$, providing a lookahead that guides the updates.

 #### Approximate Q-learning

 As the state or action spaces become very large, storing and updating a Q-value for every state-action pair becomes computationally infeasible.
 Approximate Q-learning addresses this by using function approximation to estimate the Q-values.
-Instead of maintaining a table, a parameterized function, typically a linear function or a neural network, is used to approximate $ Q(s, a; \theta) $, where $ \theta $ are the parameters of the function.
+Instead of maintaining a table, a parameterized function, typically a linear function or a neural network, is used to approximate$Q(s, a; \theta)$, where$\theta$are the parameters of the function.
 The parameters are adjusted to minimize the difference between the estimated Q-values and the target Q-values obtained from the Bellman equation.

 #### Deep Q-Network (DQN)

 Deep Q-Networks (DQN) extend approximate Q-learning by using deep neural networks to approximate the Q-function.
 Introduced by researchers at DeepMind, DQN was a breakthrough because it demonstrated that a neural network could effectively learn to play Atari games at a superhuman level directly from pixel inputs.
 DQNs stabilize the training of deep neural networks with two key innovations:

--   **Experience Replay:** This technique stores the agent's experiences at each time step, $ (s, a, r, s') $, in a data set called a replay buffer.
+-   **Experience Replay:** This technique stores the agent's experiences at each time step,$(s, a, r, s')$, in a data set called a replay buffer.
 Random mini-batches from this buffer are used to update the network, which helps in breaking the correlation between consecutive samples, thus stabilizing the learning process.

 -   **Fixed Q-targets:** DQN uses a separate, fixed network to generate the target Q-values in the update equation.
 The weights of this target network are updated less frequently (every few thousand steps) than the primary network weights.
 This approach reduces the correlations with the target, further stabilizing learning.